beehive-lab/TornadoVM/docs/source/docker.rst

 2) Run an experiment

-We provide a runner script that compiles and run your Java programs with Tornado.
+We provide a runner script that compiles and run your Java programs with TornadoVM.
 Here's an example:

 .. code:: bash